alexm4c/caps/README.md

-# CAPS

-A conference audio processing system

-These python scripts are designed to streamline the processing of raw audio files recorded at a conference or forum.
-It comprises of two main modules, collect.py and process.py.
-The primary function of collect.py is to prompt the user through a terminal ui to describe the audio metadata, such as title, speakers, and which audio segments to cut.
-The second module, process.py, will then use the output of collect.py to write the metadata to the file, cut it into it's relevent segments, and then optimize the audio for listening.

-## Usage

-	usage
+# PAPS - Python Audio Processing System

+I've written these python scripts to help tag and optimise raw audio recordings of lectures, etc.

 ## Dependencies

+These scripts were written for python3

+Additionally, you will need vlc and sox installed on your machine.

-VLC
+### VLC

+VLC is used to preview the raw audio so you can determine at which timestamps it should be cut.

 	sudo apt install vlc

-sox
+### sox

+Sox is the fastest audio processing software I could find.
+We intend to process many, potentially large audio files, so speed is critical.

 	sudo apt install sox libsox-fmt-mp3

+## Installation

+	pip install -r requirements.txt

+## Usage

+There are two main modules: `collect.py` and `process.py`

+### Collect

+	python collect.py path/to/audio/dir

+`collect.py` will prompt you to describe the audio metadata: title, speakers, and audio segments to cut.

+### Process

+	python process.py collected_metadata.csv

+`process.py` will use the output from `collect.py` to cut each audio file into segments, roughly optimise for voice, converted to MP3 format, and then finally add metadata with ID3 tags.